Zar Wali Khan: Biography

-Khan was born in Jehangira and studied at Jamia Uloom-ul-Islamia.
+Mufti Zar Wali Khan was born in Jehangira and studied at Jamia Uloom-ul-Islamia.
 He founded Jamia Arabia Ahsan Ul Uloom, Karachi in 1978.
+He often gave sermons about muslim unity in the modern era and would speak about leaders such as Saladin, Mahmud Ghaznavi, Saddam Hussein, Gaddafi and Mulla Omar.
+He was a vocal critic of western imperialism and supported Sharia and Islamism.
+Khan openly supported the Taliban in Afghanistan, even taking in some of their students to teach them Islam before sending them to Afghanistan for military training.
+During the Soviet Afghan war Zia-Ul-Haq would send Arms intended for the Mujahideen through Khan who would smuggle them through his acquaintances via the Pakistan-Afghanistan border.

 Death

 He died on 7 December 2020 at Indus Hospital in Karachi while under treatment for his ailments.

-His death was condoled by Imran Ismail, Noor-ul-Haq Qadri, Muhammad Rafi Usmani, Muhammad Taqi Usmani, Fazal-ur-Rehman, Sirajul Haq and Abdur Razzaq Iskander.
+His death was condoled by Imran Ismail, Noor-ul-Haq Qadri, Rafi Usmani, Taqi Usmani, Fazal-ur-Rehman, Sirajul Haq and Abdur Razzaq Iskander.

 According to Dawn, media reports said that Khan had died due to the COVID-19.
 However, Qari Usman, a leader of Jamiat Ulama-e-Islam rejected this claim and said that Khan was a chronic cardiac patient and did not die due to the coronavirus.